Create an Execution Plan

 They are linked to requirements with a criticality set to "Critical" or "Very critical".

 Criteria in the block "Issues criteria" are different depending on the bugtracker linked to the project:

 If the Squash TM project is not linked to any bugtracker: the block "Issues criteria" is not displayed;

 If the Squash TM project is linked to a bugtracker other than Jira: the block "Issues criteria" is only displayed if the criteria "Keep tests linked to issues" is selected;

-If the Squash TM project is linked to a Jira bugtracker (Jira.rest type): the block "Issues criteria" is displayed if the criteria "Keep tests linked to issues" is selected.
-If the case is marked, the criteria "Status", "Priority", and "Assigned to", and the issues reuse mode are also displayed.
+If the Squash TM project is linked to a Jira bugtracker (Jira.rest type): the block "Issues criteria" is displayed when the criteria "Keep tests linked to issues" is selected.
+The criteria "Status", "Priority", and "Assigned to", and the issues reuse mode are also displayed.

 Step 3: Refine the Selection of Test Cases

 The test cases list appears depending on the criteria selected during the previous step.
 You can refine this selection by unlinking the test cases unwanted in the new iteration by clicking on the button .

 Enter a name, reference, and description for the new iteration, then click on the button [Create].